• Home

 Those planning to remain or return to an overseas location after military service should take a holistic approach to their plans; this means thinking beyond your immediate needs post-military and consider long-term implications of remaining overseas.
 Especially where using your VA benefits is concerned.

-Thinking long-term includes, for example, planning what you might do if you decide to purchase a home overseas.
-Did you know that you cannot use a VA home loan to purchase a house outside the continental United States or its territories or protectorates?
+Thinking long-term includes, for example, planning what you may do if you decide to purchase a home overseas.
+Did you know you cannot use a VA home loan to purchase a house outside the continental United States or its territories or protectorates?

-That means that you can use a VA mortgage loan to buy a home in Hawaii, Puerto Rico, the Virgin Islands, Guam, and elsewhere as supported by the VA.
+That means you can use a VA mortgage loan to buy a home in Hawaii, Puerto Rico, the Virgin Islands, Guam and anywhere else supported by the VA.
 You cannot use a VA mortgage to purchase a home in Spain, Italy, Germany, etc. as VA loan benefits are not available outside U.S. jurisdiction.

 How To Prepare To Use Your VA Benefits Overseas

-This is an area that requires more planning and forward thinking than some anticipate; in some cases your access to VA benefits may be a matter of your physical location and any challenges there.
+This is an area requiring more planning and forward thinking than some anticipate; in some cases your access to VA benefits may be a matter of your physical location and any challenges there.

-If you choose to live in Germany, where there is a network of U.S. military bases, military hospitals, and related support operations, you may have an easier time accessing some benefits than you might if you decided to relocate to Reykjavik, Iceland where U.S. military members were once stationed at nearby Naval Air Station Keflavik.
+If you choose to live in Germany — where there is a network of U.S. military bases, military hospitals and related support operations — you may have an easier time accessing some benefits than you could if you decided to relocate to Reykjavik, Iceland where U.S. military members were once stationed at nearby Naval Air Station Keflavik.

 VA Resources For Veterans Living Overseas